 Dr Stuart Davis

-College Officer, Fellow, Director of Studies
+Fellow, Director of Studies, College Officer

-Modern and Medieval Languages at Cambridge is regularly rated as the best in the country by University Guides – there is nowhere better to study French, German, Italian, Portuguese, Russian or Spanish as main languages, and to try out Catalan, Dutch, Modern Greek, Polish, Portuguese or Ukrainian as options.
+Modern and Medieval Languages at Cambridge is regularly rated as the best in the country by University Guides – there is nowhere better to study French, German, Italian, Portuguese, Russian or Spanish as main languages, and to try out Catalan, Modern Greek, Polish, Portuguese or Ukrainian as options.

-Not only that, but MML is one of the most varied courses on offer.
+MML is one of the most varied courses on offer.
 Not only do you gain high level fluency in two languages, one of which can be studied from scratch, but you also study some of the world’s best writers, filmmakers, artists and philosophers, explore history and culture or try out the study of linguistics.
 While some papers give you in-depth knowledge of a particular period in a particular location, others allow you to study comparatively across three languages in one essay.